Rishi Sunak will become the next U.K. prime minister

 Considered a centrist and pragmatic politician, he emerged in the latest leadership contest as a safe pair of hands to guide the U.K., after Liz Truss' policy proposals around tax cuts and spending shook the government's credibility and spooked markets.

-Sunak will be the first British Asian to become prime minister and the first nonwhite to take the top job.
+Sunak will be the first British Asian and nonwhite person to become prime minister.
 At 42, he'll also be the youngest prime minister in more than 200 years.

 But the fact such a senior political leader in Britain has a family background that is nonwhite — with both his parents of Indian origin — has only become commonplace in the past handful of years.